AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

 .. meta::
    :description: Create site2cloud connection with overlap network address ranges
-   :keywords: site2cloud, VGW, SNAT, DNAT, Overlap Network CIDR, overlap CIDRs, Route Based IPSec
+   :keywords: site2cloud, VGW, SNAT, DNAT, Overlap Network CIDR, overlap CIDRs, Route Based IPsec

 ===========================================================================================
-Solving Overlapping Networks with Network Mapped IPSec
+Solving Overlapping Networks with Network Mapped IPsec
 ===========================================================================================

 The Scenario
 ------------------

 This tech note illustrates an example solution to a specific use case.
-In this use case, a customer needs to connect certain on-prem hosts to certain EC2 instances in a VPC over an IPSEC tunnel over the Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In this AWS use case, a customer needs to connect certain on-prem hosts to certain EC2 instances in a VPC over an IPsec tunnel over the Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
 In addition, traffic can be initiated from either side.

 The scenario is described in the following diagram: